 The Benefits of Using a Pilates Reformer

-You can use this Pilates machine to exercise almost every muscle group in your body, but some of the main benefits of using it are:
+You can use this Pilates machine to exercise almost every muscle group in your body, but the benefits of this smooth, low impact workout go beyond simply engaging muscles.

 How it Works